ConnorV97/Automated_Tank/README.md

 This tank was built with less than $150 and with 300 grams of PLA 3D printing material provided by the University of Tennessee Knoxville.

-The tank chassis design was inspired by: Drogerdy - Raspberry Pi Controlled Tank Bot (link: https://www.thingiverse.com/thing:652851)
+The tank chassis design was inspired by: Drogerdy - Raspberry Pi Controlled Tank Bot (link: https://www.thingiverse.com/thing:652851).
+CTL Files can be found at the LINK.

 List of Materials (All parts can be found on Amazon or through Arduino )
 *  2x Arduino Uno 4